uhub/awesome-actionscript-sorted/README.md

 * [michaelforrest/tidy-as3](https://github.com/michaelforrest/tidy-as3) - ActionScript 3 Libraries to be used in conjunction with the tidy rubygem
 * [mherkender/sha1](https://github.com/mherkender/sha1) - An extremely fast implementation of SHA-1 written in ActionScript 3.0
 * [memo/AS3-Flies3D](https://github.com/memo/AS3-Flies3D) - A custom 3D particle system and demo written in ActionScript 3.0 with no dependencies (using custom 3D engine) & demo simulating a swarm of flies.
+* [memo/AS2-Snow](https://github.com/memo/AS2-Snow) - A Snow particle system for ActionScript 2.0
 * [medec/Face.com](https://github.com/medec/Face.com) - Face.com REST API Actionscript 3 client library.
 * [markim/as3flix](https://github.com/markim/as3flix) - Flixel Pixel Actionscript 3 Game
 * [mark/bloxley](https://github.com/mark/bloxley) - An ActionScript 3 framework for puzzle games